francesca-git/EU28-ForestMng-Climate/data/model_parameters/ecoregions_data/readme.md

 	CF have been calculated as 1 minus the ratio between mean species richness in disturbed (managed) forest sites and mean species richness in reference (unmanaged) forest sites.
 	Only data on Plants, Mammals and Birds have been selected, the reason in described in the previous paragraph.
-- *CF_local_complete.csv*
-	Same as CF_local.csv but including data for all the species group and all the land use types, as in Chaudhary et al. (2015) [1].
 - *z_input_values.csv*
 	Z values resulting from the aggregation of the original data of Drakare et al. (2006) [3].